Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 Just remember that explicit and automatic modules must be put in the module path, while unnamed modules must stay in the class path.
-Eclipse should do this automatically for us, as does the `@tool` script that we have installed previously.
+Eclipse should do this automatically for us, as does the `moka` script that we have installed previously.

 # A First Takamaka Program

-Takamaka is the language that can be used to write smart contracts for @Type nodes. @Type nodes and Takamaka code have exactly the same relation as Ethereum nodes and Solidity code.
+Takamaka is the language that can be used to write smart contracts for Hotmoka nodes.
+Hotmoka nodes and Takamaka code have exactly the same relation as Ethereum nodes and Solidity code.